Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 ```
 [Out]

-**Average Time Spent on Facebook by 18-29:** ```6.1 Hours```
+**Average Time Spent on Facebook by 18–29:** ```6.1 Hours```

-**Average Time Spent on Facebook by 30-41:** ```4.6 Hours```
+**Average Time Spent on Facebook by 30–41:** ```4.6 Hours```

-**Average Time Spent on Facebook by 42-53:** ```2.7 Hours```
+**Average Time Spent on Facebook by 42–53:** ```2.7 Hours```

-**Average Time Spent on Facebook by 54-64:** ```2.4 Hours```
+**Average Time Spent on Facebook by 54–64:** ```2.4 Hours```

 ## What is the average income and debt based on the most used social media platforms?

-Now that we have our individuals general information as well as their preferred platform and statistics, the most important information regarding a finance app is the customers financial information.
+Now that we have our individuals' general information as well as their preferred platform and statistics, the most important information regarding a finance app is the customer's financial information.

-Understanding a users financial information will allow us to conduct a targeted marketing strategy which tailors to personal needs, such as saving for a property, managing investments, and creating financial goals.
-Studying both income amount and debt allows us to assess users financial health, allowing us to track their risk assessment and spending habits.
+Understanding a users' financial information will allow us to conduct a targeted marketing strategy which tailors to personal needs, such as saving for a property, managing investments, and creating financial goals.
+Studying both income amount and debt allows us to assess users' financial health, allowing us to track their risk assessment and spending habits.

 Using the data from previous sections will now help us see which app provides the greatest and worst spenders and help us engage in advertisements that tailor to the correct audience.